-This can be a tough matchup, as Cho'Gath is one of the few champions you cannot kill, nor outscale.
-His sustain is great, his CC is hitting hard and he is tanky enough to eat all of your damage without blinking an eye.
-You can outtrade him early, as your damage is pretty high itself, yet he will outscale you very soon.
-Ask for a gank and do not overpush - Cho'Gath can set up ganks easily.
+His sustain is great, his CC is hitting hard and later he becomes tanky enough to eat all of your damage.
+You can outtrade him early, as your damage is pretty high itself but he will get very beefy (unless he goes AP), so take Liandry's Torment.
+Do not overpush - since Cho'Gath can set up ganks easily.
 Make use of Phase Rush as much as you can, so you won't get caught in his abilities.

-I am not as certain about this one, yet counting these few times I have played this matchup, I do not feel like it is a hard one.
+I am not as certain about this one, yet considering all the games I have played this matchup in, I do not feel like it is a hard one.
 Poke whenever she tries to farm and stay behind your minions, so she will not be able to use Test of Spirit on you.
 With your movement speed from Phase Rush and Inspire, you should be able to dodge her tentacles and poke her down.
 Kill her tentacles whenever you can - or whenever you want to bait her into a fight, as Illaoi players usually try to defend those, if they are nearby.